LinkedIn wants to make your professional profile more expressive with these features

-Is the resume dead?
+Is the résumé dead?
 Or the cover letter for that matter?

 While experts have predicted the demise of both, jobseekers continue to search for new ways to stand out to potential employers—and LinkedIn may just be providing a way to do that.

-The professional networking platform is introducing several new features to enhance members’ profiles to make them less like an online resume and more interactive.
+The professional networking platform is introducing several new features to enhance members’ profiles to make them less like an online résumé and more interactive.
 Taking a page from Facebook, Instagram, and Twitter, LinkedIn is adding a new video Cover Story that allows members to record a personal introduction.

 According to a blog post by LinkedIn’ chief product officer Tomer Cohen, “A Cover Story is a great way to introduce yourself to hiring managers by sharing your career goals, providing a peek at your personality, and showcasing your communication skills.”